canjs/can-stache/docs/helpers/for-of.md

   {{/ for }}
   ```

-  @param {can-stache/expressions/key-lookup|can-stache/expressions/call} EXPRESSION An
+  @param {can-stache/expressions/key-lookup|can-stache/expressions/call} EXPRESSION An expression that returns

-  expression that typically returns a [can-reflect.isListLike list like] data structure.
+  - A [can-reflect.isListLike list like] data structure.
-  If the value of the `EXPRESSION` is an observable list (for example: [can-define/list/list]), the resulting HTML is updated when the list changes.
-When a change in the list happens, only the minimum amount of DOM
+  - An object-like (key-value) data structure.
-  element changes occur.
-The list itself can also change, and a [can-diff/list/list difference]
+  - A positive integer Number

-  will be performed, which also will perform a minimal set of updates.
+  If the value of the `EXPRESSION` is an observable list ([can-define/list/list]) or map ([can-define/map/map]) and an item within it changes, only the minimum amount of DOM elements in the resulting HTML will change.
+If the list/map/or number value itself changes, a [can-diff/list/list difference] will be performed, resulting again in a minimal set of updates.

   @param {can-stache.sectionRenderer} FN A subsection that is